NadiaIdris/ts-make-html-document-tree/README.md

 ## Run app

-- In your terminal, go to the root directory of the project and run the following command: `npm install && npm start`
+- In your terminal, go to the root directory of the project and run the following command `npm install` to install dependencies.

 ## Test

-I have written some sample tests for the app at the bottom of the `main.ts` file.
+Testing quickly: I have written some sample tests for the app at the bottom of the `main.ts` file.
 Just uncomment the tests you want to run.

+Testing with Jest: I have written some tests for the app in the `main.test.ts` file.
+To run jest tests continuously, run "npx jest --watchAll".

 ## Task